 Kungsportsavenyen, commonly known as Avenyn, stretches from the bridge Kungsportsbron by the canal to Götaplatsen and the Museum of Art, the City Theatre and the Concert Hall.
 The main boulevard is busy all day until late.

 Slottsskogvallen and its entrance park

 The Slottsskogsvallen sports arena was built for Gothenburg’s 300th anniversary and has been the arena for everything from international women’s games and speedway to concerts and the finish line for the Göteborgsvarvet Half Marathon.
 Before the 100th anniversary, stands and pavilions have regained their original colours and the entrance park has been rebuilt into an activity park for both events and spontaneous activities.

-During 2023, Slottsskogsvallen will be celebrated in various ways and the facility will, as usual, host many exciting events, such as the World Youth Games, the Göteborgsvarvet Half Marathon and a concert with Miriam Bryant and Veronica Maggio.
-The 100-year celebration culminates in a festival day dedicated to sports, September 9.
-There will be an opportunity to test different activities and meet local associations.
+During 2023, Slottsskogsvallen was celebrated in various ways and the facility hosted many exciting events, such as the World Youth Games, the Göteborgsvarvet Half Marathon and a concert with Miriam Bryant and Veronica Maggio.
+The 100-year celebration culminated in a festival day dedicated to sports.